hackerevents/hackerevents/README.md

 cfp: https://fosdem.org/2017/news/2016-07-20-call-for-participation/
 ```

-To name the file simply follow this convention.
+To name the file simply follow this convention: `*YYYYMMDD*-*event-name*.yml`
-*start date*-*event name*.yml

 Example: `20170204-fosdem.yml`

-The file is located at `events/belgium`
+The file is located at `events/belgium`.

 Once your event added, the website will be rebuilt.

+#### Test your changes

+You can test your changes by building the website and open the generated index
+file:

+    python build.py
+    firefox index.html